 The Western People reported in 1954, that Pilot-Officer Cottrell joined the RAF in 1937 and was commissioned in 1944.
 He participated in many successful sorties and attacked a wide variety of targets.

-His citation reads: “As an air-gunner he has continuously displayed outstanding coolness and skills.
-During January 1944 his aircraft was attacked three times by enemy fighters but by skillful manipulation of his guns, the enemy was driven off.
+His citation reads: “As an air-gunner, he has continuously displayed outstanding coolness and skills.
+In January 1944 his aircraft was attacked three times by enemy fighters but by skilful manipulation of his guns, the enemy was driven off.
 His long operational experience has been of great value in the training of new personnel.“

 Born in Bandon, Co.
 Cork in 1916, the family moved to Ballina, where he was educated at the National School, and at St. Muredach’s College, Ballina.

-The only shots fired by either the Allies or Germans in Mayo during World War 2 happened on the 20th August 1940 when gunfire from a German bomber, attacking SS Macville near Blackrock Lighthouse off The Mullet, killing one young crew member from Waterford and damaging lantern panes.
+The only shots fired by either the Allies or Germans near County Mayo during World War 2 happened on the 20th August 1940 when gunfire from a German bomber, attacking SS Macville, near Blackrock Lighthouse off The Mullet, killed one of the collier’s young crew members who came from Waterford.

-There is no doubt that our neutrality was central to keeping us out of World War 2, but, in my opinion, it was definitely not decisive because our non-alignment would neither have saved us from German aggression or British necessity had the RAF not regained control of the skies over the English Channel from the Luftwaffe during the summer of 1940
+There is no doubt that our neutrality was central to keeping Ireland out of World War 2, but it was not decisive because our non-alignment would neither have saved us from German aggression or British necessity had the RAF not regained control of the skies over the English Channel from the Luftwaffe during the summer of 1940.
+Sadly, at a time of war, right will always be subordinated to strategy and expediency.

-Today, Operation Green is only of academic interest, but the faded photographs and maps of Mayo towns are a chilling reminder of how much we owe to the Mayo men who volunteered to fly with the RAF during World War 2.
+Today, Operation Green is only of academic interest, but the faded photographs and maps of Mayo towns contained in the Nazi blueprint are a chilling reminder of how much we owe to the Mayo men who volunteered to fly with the RAF during World War 2.

 I would like to thank Michael Feeney MBE of The Mayo Peace Park and Garden of Remembrance for supplying me with the names of those born in County Mayo who died in the service of the RAF.